Quarter 1 · Week 5

 Week 5 — Interfaces

 In 24/7 systems, the most fragile moment is not the incident itself; it’s the transition.
-This includes:

 These transitions are where reliability is either preserved or quietly lost.
 Most breakdowns occur not because people don’t care, but because interfaces are informal.